tinguy16/DH150-2020W/README.md

 ## Pitch video [update the video after recording your presentation]

-## conclusion: what you learned throughout the process
+## Conclusion: what you learned throughout the process